 Fixed vs flexible layouts

 - Interactive 360 video – Click + icons to view text.
-Click audio icon to listen to narration.
+Click the audio icon to listen to the narration.
 Click arrow icons on doors to move to the next room.

 - PDF version with photos and description of each room.

 Tip: Right-click or hold click (on mobile devices) to open links in a new window.

 Students and teachers need space to move around a lab safely.
 National guidance often specifies safe distances between benches, walls, and doors to make sure that this happens.
 For example, in England, there must be a minimum of 900mm between benches if people are expected to walk between them, and a minimum of 1400mm between benches for students sitting with their backs to each other.

 Many lab layouts meet the standards in one layout, but if movable furniture is used, then some alternative arrangements may limit space.
 Care needs to be taken that labs are not made more cramped by how movable benches are used.